NatoBoram/switcheroo/README.md

 Switch your currently held item for an effective item when clicking on a block.

 This project is in early development.
-It *technically* works, but it could be better.
+It works, but it could be better.

 ## Usage